isralennon/MSAAI521/deliverables/Paper.md

 ### 6.5 Qualitative Results

-To witness the model in action, we developed a visualizer that reconstructed the LiDAR data as 3D driving scenes and ran inference on them in real-time.
+To witness the model in action, we developed a visualizer that reconstructed the 3D LiDAR scene  with model predictions overlaid on the point cloud data.

+This visualization was generated from raw Ouster OS-1-128 PCAP files, which were decoded and converted into PCD format using the Ouster Sensor SDK.
+The reconstructed point cloud is displayed in full 3D, and YOLOv12 detection outputs are visualized as axis-aligned 3D bounding boxes over the predicted objects (Ouster, n.d.-a; Ouster, n.d.-b).

 We observed that the model demonstrated strong detection of vehicles in open areas, accurate localization of stationary objects, and robust performance across varying point densities.
 Challenging cases included occluded pedestrians behind vehicles, cyclists at far distances with sparse points, closely spaced vehicles with merged BEV footprints, and objects at BEV boundaries with clipped bounding boxes.

 ![](Resources/Visualizer.png)